Mills County, Texas: Geography and Natural Features

 Central Texas, which includes Mills County, contains some of the oldest rocks in the state.

 The county has a variety of soils, including gray loams, sandy dark and stone clay, and alluvia in the bottom lands, and black wax on the prairies.
-Very shallow to deep, loamy, and clayey soils and their sub-varieties make up the bulk of the county.
+Very shallow to deep, loamy, and clayey soils and their subvarieties make up the bulk of the county's soils.
 Plentiful limestone, sand, and gravel are used for road construction.

-Native timbers include live oak (entire county), post oak (entire county), Spanish oak (Grand Prairie Region), eastern cottonwood (along streams), shinnery oak (Cowhouse Mountains Region), mesquite (concentrated in western county), pecan (along streams), and cedar.
+Native timbers include live oak (entire county), post oak (entire county), Spanish oak (Grand Prairie Region), eastern cottonwood (along streams), shinnery oak (Cowhouse Mountains Region), mesquite (concentrated in western county), pecan (along streams), and junipers (locally called cedars).
 Cactus varieties typically grow in the Cross Timbers Region.
 Dominant trees and shrubs include ashe juniper (Juniperus ashei J. Bucholz), escarpment live oak (Quercus fusiformis Small), and the deciduous shrub, honey mesquite (Prosopis glandulosa Torr).
-A member of the Cypress family, ashe juniper is one of six species of the Juniperus genus that grow in Texas, but it is the only one that grows in the Hill Country, including Mills County, where it is concentrated in the southern region.
+A member of the Cypress family, Ashe juniper is one of six species of the Juniperus genus that grow in Texas, but it is the only one that grows in the Hill Country, including Mills County, where it is concentrated in the southern region.
 It is the most plentiful native tree growing in the county and has existed in the area for thousands of years.
-Both Ashe juniper and honey mesquite are considered to be invasive trees in the area.
+Both ashe juniper and honey mesquite are considered to be pest trees in the area.

-The county flower is the Texas Plume Standing Cypress.
+The county flower is the Texas plume standing cypress.